jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 ### Normalised Device Co-ordinates (NDC)

 OpenGL uses a co-ordinate system with the $x$ axis pointing horizontally to the right, the $y$ axis pointing vertically upwards and the $z$ axis pointing horizontally towards the viewer.
 To simplify things when it comes to displaying the 3D world, the axes are limited to a range from -1 to 1 so any object outside of this range will not be shown on the display.
-This is known as **Normalised Device Co-ordinates (NDC)**.
+These are known as **Normalised Device Co-ordinates (NDC)**.

 ```{figure} ../images/06_NDC.svg
 :width: 400